2014 Graduate Student Accomplishments

 Rochelle Hurt's first collection of poems, The Rusted City, was published this year in the Marie Alexander Series from White Pine Press.
 New poems appear in recent issues of Mid-American Review, Crab Orchard Review, Harpur Palate, The Florida Review, Fairy Tale Review, PANK, Green Mountains Review (online), and Tupelo Quarterly, which awarded her the TQ3 Poetry Prize.
 In addition to readings at Youngstown State and Ohio State, she gave a reading and led a workshop at Indiana University-Purdue University Indianapolis as part of the Reiberg Reading Series.

 Winnie Kaur received the Humanities Intensive Learning and Teaching Institute scholarship to participate in a collaborative seminar titled “Refracting Digital Humanities: Critical Gender, Race, and Queer Theories as [Digital Humanities] Methods” at the University of Maryland.
 She recently received the Building an Accessible Future for the Humanities grant to attend a workshop at the University of Nebraska—Lincoln.
-She presented her paper on experimental digital and feminist pedagogies in first-year writing classrooms at the Transforming Access Interdisciplinary Conference at UC, and was a SUMR-UC/GSUM Award finalist for mentoring an undergraduate student during the summer on a collaborative research project.
+She presented her paper on experimental digital and feminist pedagogies in first-year writing classrooms at the Transforming Access Interdisciplinary Conference at UC, and was a SUMR-UC/GSUM Award recipient for mentoring an undergraduate student during the summer on a collaborative research project.

 Christina LaVecchia was the McMicken College of Arts & Sciences’ recipient of the Graduate School’s 2014 Excellence in Teaching Award, and she was elected to the Graduate Committee of the Council of Writing Program Administrators.
 She has a webtext publication forthcoming in Computers and Composition Online, and has had a proposal ("Toward a Relational Theory of Invention") accepted for the 2015 Conference on College Composition and Communication.
 She organized two roundtables for the 2014 WPA Conference—"Creating WPA Identities: From Grad School to Post-Tenure” and “Moving from Conference Presentations into Publications”—and is continuing as Editorial Assistant for Composition Studies.